Updated: May 9

 3. Age and Ability

 Make sure you choose a summer school that is suitable for your child’s age and skill level.
-Some academic courses might require them to have a certain level of skill before acceptance, for example proficiency in algebra or the language of instruction.
+Some academic courses might require them to have a certain level of ability before acceptance, for example proficiency in algebra or the language of instruction.
 If they don’t currently meet the requirements for a camp don’t get discouraged.
 Consider attending this camp a goal to work towards for a future summer, and look for similar courses which are better suited to their skills this year.

 4. Go Co-ed or No?

 Many summer schools are co-educational, meaning they take both boys and girls, and encourage collaborative work between the sexes.
 If it’s an overnight camp, rooms will usually never be shared by mixed sexes, but separate sex rooms may be in the same building.
 Co-ed summer schools are great for building social skills and learning how to interact with a wide range of people.
 If your child normally attends a single sex school during the regular school year, sending them to a co-ed summer camp can be a great way to help develop these skills.
 However, there can also be benefits to attending a single sex summer school.
 It is thought that girls may become more confident when they don’t have to compete with boys, and may be more willing to pursue STEM subjects in such environments.
 Boys on the other hand may better develop character and enjoy the camaraderie of an all male camp.

 Another important decision is between whether to attend a residential camp (aka an overnight or boarding camp), a day camp (where your child goes home each night), or a virtual camp run from your computer at home.
 Some summer schools simultaneously offer residential, day, and virtual program options, but many are only set up for one or two.
 Let’s take a closer look at these options.